 Set the Scene

-Whether you are breaking a news story, or telling a joke on your comedy and music show, you have to remember that your listeners don’t have the visual aid of television or online video.
-This doesn’t mean that you have describe every setting you are talking about or every single detail, you just need to be aware that the listener may need helping hand to know what you are talking about.
+Whether you are breaking a news story or telling a joke on your comedy and music show, you have to remember that your listeners don’t have the visual aid of a television or online video.
+This doesn’t mean that you have described every setting you are talking about or every single detail, you just need to be aware that the listener may need helping hand to know what you are talking about.

 How to Write A Radio Script for Music and Talk Shows

 Enter your email below and download our two script templates to help you plan and make your shows even better.

 1. Talk Radio Script

 Because the focus of this type of radio is the topics that are talked about and the words that you speak, it can be beneficial to script out what you want to say.
 Although there is no industry standard script style, we’ve put together a brief example with notes that may help you with yours.
 Note how even though there are larger passages of text, they are succinct and easy to read.